Last updated: October 14, 2019

 In the past, you’d need to buy expensive video editing software or hire someone to make your video, but with Clipchamp Create, making a great video resume is easy.
 Our free online editor puts powerful video editing tools at your fingertips.
 Here’s how to get started:

-Step 1: Start by opening a free video editor account at Clipchamp
+Step 1: Open a free video editor account at Clipchamp

 You can use email, Google or your Facebook account to sign up – make sure you’re on the latest version of Google Chrome and access the editor on a laptop or desktop computer.

-We recommend you select “Widescreen (16:9)” since that is the standard aspect ratio for the vast majority of videos these days.
-Recruiters are likely to watch your video on a range of possible screen types (laptop, desktop, smartphone, tablet) and 16:9 is the safest bet to look good on as many screen sizes as possible.
+Recruiters could watch your video on a range of possible screen types – laptop, desktop, smartphone, tablet – and 16:9 is the safest bet to look good on all of them.

 Step 4: Add your video, audio and image assets to the project

-In the video editor window, click on “Add Media”, or drag your file(s) into the dotted box to add videos and other supported files to the project.
-If you don’t have a recording available already, our webcam recorder is a good option to film yourself using your computer’s webcam.
-You can record up to 5 minutes of video in full HD or up to 30 minutes in the Business plan.
+In the video editor window, click on “Add Media” or drag your files into the dotted box to add videos and other supported files to the project.
+If you don’t have a recording available, our webcam recorder is a good option to film yourself using your computer’s webcam.
+You can record up to 5 minutes of video in full HD or up to 30 minutes with a Business account.

 Another option is to use your smartphone – any modern device includes a camera that shoots good quality footage and there are a number of things you can do to make your recording look professional even if you’re on a budget.

-With regards to audio, adding a background track makes the video feel more professional and interesting, music is half the magic!
-If you don’t have readily available tracks, you can use our stock library with more than 100,000 audio and video assets to select one you like.
+Adding music to your video resume will also make it more engaging and professional – music is half the magic!
+If you don’t have readily available tracks, you can use something from Clipchamp’s stock library with more than 100,000 audio and video assets.